 Job outlook for Registered Nurses in New Jersey

-There are over 80,000 registered nurses in the state of New Jersey.
+There are about 78,590 registered nurses in the state of New Jersey.
 Yet, nursing jobs in the state are still projected to increase by at least 11% from 2018 to 2028 – an increase of more than 8,000 new RNs in the state in the coming years.